RadioShuttle/RadioShuttleLib/README.md

 ## Prerequisites for testing the RadioShuttle protocol
 The easiest way to test the protocol is to get a pair of the RadioShuttle supported boards.
 The solution includes hardware and software ready to go.
-Everyone (even non programmers) should be able to get example applications up and running.
+Everyone (even non-programmers) should be able to get example applications up and running.
 See details on www.radioshuttle.de

 ## Supported platforms
 - Mbed OS (STM32L4, STM32L0 )